DiopBabacarEdu/TaoueY-HPC/NetCDF/readme.md

-# Processing Satellite Data using Python
+# Processing Satellite Data using NetCDF Python library
 ## Basics

 This git provides some scripts to preprocess satelite Copernicus